agoose77/derpy/README.md

 ```

 This parser could parse any number of ones, before terminating.

-A Python parser example can be found in python.py.
-It may not entirely be correct; small errors in the grammar may exist due to a hasty translation from the Python 3 official grammar.
 Infix notation (+, >>, ~, &, |) is defined on each parser to make the process of writing a grammar less verbose and simpler to read.

 ## Infix notation